|Climate change is one of the great moral challenges of our time. To meet that challenge, Trinity Church launched Reclaiming Eden, which aims to:

 APRIL 28: EARTH SUNDAY, 10 AM & GREEN YOUR TRANSPORTATION FAIR

 While April 28 falls outside of Lent, and is the Second Sunday of Easter, we wanted to include this date here.
-We will a special observance and celebration of earth Sunday at our 10 am service, as we celebrat the Risen Christ in Creation.
+We will a special observance and celebration of the earth Sunday at our 10 am service, as we celebrate the Risen Christ in Creation.
 Following the service, we will have a fair focused on ways to green your transportation.